 150 g seedless raisins (optional)

-Fat for deep frying - half coconut oil (neutral) or palmin, half schmalz
+oil for deep frying – half coconut oil (taste neutral, expeller pressed), half lard (Schmalz)

 – Bring water, butter and salt in a pan to a boil.
 Take off the oven.